afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 - **Multiplexed switches**.
 Those are digital circuits, so they are not prone to error.
 The number of switches this circuit can hold depends on which [multiplexer](https://en.wikipedia.org/wiki/Multiplexer) is chosen and how they are combined.
 For example, four multiplexers, three selectors each, can hold $4*2^{3}=32$ buttons with $4+3=7$ pins.

 - **PISO shift registers**. *"PISO"* means *"parallel input - serial output"*.
 Those are digital circuits, so they are not prone to error.
 There is almost *no limit* to the number of switches this circuit can hold and it takes just 3 pins.
-This project does not support shift registers right now.

 ### Analog circuits